aprevatte/COVID19-API/README.md

 ## Create vignette for reading and summarizing data from the API

+# Requirements

-# Required packages needed to run the code to create vignette
+packages needed to run the code to create vignette

 ``` r
 library(httr)